 - Use data.
 Interviewers ask this question because they want to know how you will add value to the company.
 To show this, you can use numbers to explain how you have added value in the past.
 For example, did you increase a company’s sales record by a certain percentage?
 Did you raise a certain amount of funds for an organization?
 Numbers offer a concrete example of how you have contributed to a company and how you will likely contribute in the future.

 - Emphasize your flexibility.
-When applying for a part-time job, you want to emphasize your ability to work a variety of hours and days of the week.
 When answering this question, you might explain that your contribution is your flexibility or your willingness to work a variety of shifts.
 If you are willing to work a shift that is typically unpopular (such as a night shift), you can say that too.